- Developers

 Check out how Storj.io has opened up the cloud storage market to anyone who wants to make money from their unused storage.

-You can put your excess storage up for rent on Storj.
+You can rent your excess storage on Storj.
 You can earn the crypto token STORJ.
 This is possible because the Ethereum blockchain offers decentralization.

 Read more about it in our guide on how to build decentralized cloud storage solutions.

 Such decentralization makes a network immutable.
-Hackers might be able to take over one server, however, the data is spread over a number of other servers in pieces.
+Hackers might be able to take over one server.
+However, the data is spread over several other servers in pieces.

 Since it requires every node on the Ethereum blockchain to store all the blocks, hackers can only access a small part of the complete data package.